-Nonresidents may be allowed to pay resident tuition if they

-qualify as one of the following:
+Nonresidents may be allowed to pay resident tuition if they qualify as one of the following:

-- U.S. military personnel and their authorized dependents (as defined by the armed services) during the period such personnel are stationed in Hawai'i on active duty; - 2.
-Members of the Hawai'i National Guard or Hawai'ibased Reserves; - 3.
-Veterans discharged within three years of enrollment and eligible for GI Bill education benefits; - 4.
+- 1. U.S. military personnel and their authorized dependents (as defined by the armed services) during the period such personnel are stationed in Hawai'i on active duty; - 2.
+Members of the Hawai'i National Guard or Hawai'i-based Reserves; - 3.
+Veterans discharged within three years of enrollment and eligible for GI Bill education benefits (spouses and dependents may be eligible if GI Bill benefits are transferred); - 4.
 Full-time employees of the University of Hawai'i and their spouses and legal dependents (as defined under Internal Revenue Service rules); - 5.
 East-West Center student grantees pursuing baccalaureate or advanced degrees; or - 6.
 Hawaiians, descendants of the aboriginal peoples that inhabited the Hawaiian Islands and exercised sovereignty in the Hawaiian Islands in 1778; - 7.
 Citizens of an eligible Hawai'i Pacific island district, commonwealth, territory, or insular jurisdiction, state, or nation which does not provide public institutions that grant baccalaureate degrees may be allowed to pay 150% of the resident tuition.
 These currently include the following: American Samoa, Commonwealth of the Northern Marianas, Cook Islands, Federated States of Micronesia, Futuna, Kiribati, Nauru, Niue, Republic of Palau, Republic of Marshall Islands, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu, and Wallis.

-VETERANS EXEMPTION
+VETERANS EXEMPTIONS

-Non-resident veterans who were honorably discharged within 3 years of enrollment and are eligible for GI Bill® education benefits may be eligible to pay in-state resident tuition.
-You must complete and submit the Veterans Exemption to Non-Resident Tuition Rate Form and provide a copy of their DD-214 and VA Certificate of Eligibility to the Office of Admissions, C-141, prior to the first day of instruction for the semester in which the exemption is being requested.
-For more information, contact the Office of Admissions at (808) 689-2900 or by email at uhwo.admissions@hawaii.edu.
+Non-resident veterans who were honorably discharged from active duty within 3 years of enrollment and are eligible for GI Bill® education benefits may be eligible to pay in-state tuition (spouses and dependents may be eligible if GI Bill benefits are transferred).
+You must complete and submit the Veterans Exemption to Non-Resident Tuition Rate Form, along with your (or your sponsor's) DD-214 and VA Certificate of Eligibility to the Office of Admissions, C-141, prior to the first day of instruction for the semester in which the exemption is being requested.
+For more information, contact the Office of Admissions at (808) 689-2900 or by email at uhwo. admissions@hawaii.edu.